yy3488/b9122/assignment2/README.md

 Sometimes, a video file has both the slides and a camera recording.
 In this case, the algorithm needs adjustment in order to detect the change in slides that is not from the change in the person's face.

 I mixed the recording of the slides with the recording of the camera (if you're curious, I used FFMPEG: a cross-platform video editor that works from the shell!).
 Download this video file [here](https://www.dropbox.com/scl/fi/vol37jiyaogtzm36aiwlg/lecture_1_camera.mp4?rlkey=ahbqvy0stcmqhz2wo6e2mbzwh&st=m7hfdr5c&dl=0).
-If you run the tool on this file, it will save 6 images when there are only 3 slides: it confuses the change in the camera recording as a possible change of slide.
+If you run the tool on this file, it will save around 6 images when there are only 3 slides: it confuses the change in the camera recording as a possible change of slide.

 Find the place in the source code where you can adjust the settings to ignore movement from the camera.
 Run the tool to extract the slides into image files.
 Check the files to confirm that you are not missing any slides.
-Your output should contain the same number of images, 3 of them, and the same slides.
+Your output should now contain a lower number of images with the camera (for example, on my computer it started at 6 and I got it down to 3).
+Your output should contain still contain all 3 slides.

+Submit the edited file on Gradescope without changing its name: `video2pdfslides.py`.

 Submit those files on GradeScope without changing their name.